infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Story Struggles.md

 ### Injustice
 - Audience has to understand WHY he is sad
-- Create a character that audience cares for
+- Create a character that audience cares for (BILLY!)
+-